eachristgr/Computer-Architecture/Lab01/README.md

 The results were saved in the **myprog_TimingSimpleCPU_result** folder, the execution took **704536000** ticks to complete.

-( b ) The results show that the Minor kernel is a lot faster than the TimingSimple kernel.
-This is an expected result because the Minor kernel uses a 4-stage pipeline while TimingSimple doesn't.
-This means that in Minor kernel while one instruction is processed by the ALU the next one can be fetched.
+( b ) As expected the MinorCPU model is a lot faster than the TimingSimpleCPU.
+The strict hierarchy of MinorCPU enables it to be able to load a new instructions while another one is processed by the ALU.

 ( c ) In order to see how different parameters affect the system, we ran the emulator with diffenert values of CPU type, CPU fequency and memory type.